princeton-vl/structured-matching/README.md

 `th train_matching_pc.lua`

 to train a model for structured matching.
-Trained models are output to `workspace/model`.
+Output models are stored in `workspace/model`.
 Please refer to commends to adjust learning parameters.

 To generate your own features, you need